Jacob Stallings Preview, Player Props: Marlins vs. Nationals

 Jacob Stallings At The Plate

-- Stallings has 10 doubles, two home runs and 23 walks while hitting .194.
+- Stallings has 10 doubles, two home runs and 23 walks while batting .194.

-- He has hit a long ball in two of 65 games played this year, and in 1% of his plate appearances.
+- He has homered in two of 65 games played this season, and in 1% of his plate appearances.

-- He has scored at least once 14 times this season (21.5%), including one multi-run game.
+- He has scored at least one run 14 times this season (21.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.